Share On

 False Pregnancy

-Even if residents are spayed (unless a veterinarian has determined that surgery is not feasible due to a health condition), female residents can experience a false pregnancy.
-False pregnancies may occur if the resident is stressed or if another resident has mounted them.
-When this happens, the resident will ovulate and experience a sense of being pregnant for around 18 days.
-During this time, you are likely to notice the resident eating an increasing amount of food in addition to changed behavior and levels of comfort when engaging with companions or care staff.
-They will also begin to build a nest.
-This will go away on its own after 18 days from ovulation.
-In the meantime, take care to provide a calm environment and respect the resident’s need for space.
+Intact female residents can experience a false pregnancy (pseudo-pregnancy).
+False pregnancies may occur if the resident is stressed or if another resident has mounted them but it is a sterile mount.
+When this happens, the resident will ovulate and experience a sense of being pregnant for around 2-3 weeks.
+During this time, you are likely to notice the resident eating an increasing amount of food in addition to changing behavior and levels of comfort when engaging with companions or care staff.
+They will begin to build a nest.
+This condition generally goes away on its own.
+In the meantime, taking care to provide a calm environment and respecting the resident’s need for space is key.
+If this becomes a chronic issue, you should speak to your veterinarian who may recommend spaying the resident to prevent further issues (we recommend spaying all rabbits who are healthy enough to undergo the procedure).
+While rare, there have been occasional reports of caregivers observing pseudo-pregnancy behaviors in spayed females.
+If you see signs of what appears to be a pseudo-pregnancy in spayed females, you should reach out to your veterinarian as this may indicate an underlying issue.

 Back To Top